 Key Highlights

-- On average, a cup of green tea contains around 25 to 30 milligrams of caffeine.
+A cup of green tea usually has about 25 to 30 milligrams of caffeine.

-- Compared to other caffeinated beverages like coffee and energy drinks, green tea generally has a lower caffeine content.
+When you look at green tea next to other caffeinated beverages like coffee or energy drinks, green tea most times has lower caffeine in it.

 Introduction